 Share this Post

-In 2017, a thief walked away with a $1.2 million tiara.
-I bet they didn’t even know who Hilda was.
+In 2017, a thief walked away with Grand Duchess Hilda of Baden’s tiara, worth $1.2 million.
+I bet they didn’t even know who she was.

 Want me to read this post to you?